-Homeschooling, Unschooling, & Free / Democratic / Alternative Learning
+Homeschooling, Unschooling, & Free / Democratic / Non-traditional Learning

 My name is Steve Hargadon, and I founded and run the online social network for educators called Classroom 2.0.
 I also hold open and online conferences for educators and I host an interview series called the Future of Education.
 My wife and I are the parents of four children, all of whom have at some time had a form of homeschooling or independent learning.
 My co-chair for the conference is writer and homeschool proponent Pat Farenga.